check before: 2026-02-28

 Documentation Updates Required

-Internal documentation referencing the use of Microsoft Authenticator will need to be updated to reflect the new security measures, requiring time and resources.
+Internal documentation regarding the use of Microsoft Authenticator will need to be updated to reflect the new changes.

 - references: https://support.microsoft.com/account-billing/about-microsoft-authenticator-9783c865-0308-42fb-a519-8cf666fe0acc